 Choosing the Right Bikepacking Bags

-Do be warned, however, frame bags are best suited to larger frames.
+Do be warned; however, frame bags are best suited to larger frames.
 And depending on the bag size, you may need to find an alternative location for your water bottles.

 Top Tube Bags

 Imagine a little saddle bag where you carry your tools and spares on a regular ride, but plus-sized!
 Saddle bags are typically preferred for carrying sleeping equipment and soft, compressible items.
-They are affixed to the seatpost and saddle rails, by way of velcro or clip straps.
+They are affixed to the seatpost and saddle rails by way of velcro or clip straps.

 As the name would suggest, handlebar bags are mounted on the front of the handlebar itself.
-Whilst this mounting location can often require some troubleshooting to live in unison with lights, GPS computers and the like, the main advantage of a handlebar bag is its ability to carry a large number of items, or bulky items (such as a tent), in a stable position on the bike.
-The bags themselves will typically come either with zips and/or velcro pockets or as a roll-up style, similar to a dry bag.
+While this mounting location can often require some troubleshooting to live in unison with lights, GPS computers and the like, the main advantage of a handlebar bag is its ability to carry a large number of items, or bulky items (such as a tent), in a stable position on the bike.
+The bags themselves will typically come either with zips or velcro pockets or as a roll-up style, similar to a dry bag.

 When considering using panniers, you need to start with a reliable and well-manufactured rack.
-Most racks are constructed of aluminum, steel or titanium.
+Most racks are constructed of aluminium, steel or titanium.
 Aluminium is often the material of choice as it offers a good balance between strength and weight.

-If you are determined to use panniers but your current frame has no mounting options, some brands can mount the rack via a clamp to the seatpost, by the wheel axle or strapped directly to the frame.
+If you are determined to use panniers, but your current frame has no mounting options, some brands can mount the rack via a clamp to the seatpost, by the wheel axle or strapped directly to the frame.
 In these cases, the main concern is that they will not withstand the weights that frame-mounted pannier racks can hold.

 What to Carry

 Although USB lights are convenient, consider purchasing something with replaceable batteries or a long-lasting charge – you don’t want to be caught out.
-This way if the lights are running low, you can drop by a service station and either buy some batteries or find a powerpoint to plug into.
+This way, if the lights are running low, you can drop by a service station and either buy some batteries or find a powerpoint to plug into.